Town Deal Board Members

 Other interests include competing in motorsport.

-Lucy Allan is the Member of Parliament for Telford, she was first elected to represent Telford in May 2015.
+Shaun Davies is the Member of Parliament for Telford, first elected to Parliament in May 2024.

 A photograph of Mark Pritchard, MP